Kaique62/Frog-n-Roll-U6/README.md

 ## 🧩 About the Game

 **Frog'n Roll** is an exciting rhythm-platformer developed in **Unity 6**.
-Control a music-loving frog and synchronize your movements to the beat to overcome obstacles, defeat enemies, and face epic bosses.
-The game blends rhythmic action with classic platformer mechanics to deliver a unique and immersive experience.
+Control a music-loving frog and synchronize your movements to the beat to overcome obstacles, defeat enemies and much more!

 ## 🚀 Features
 - 🎶 Rhythm-synced gameplay
 - 🐸 Original frog protagonist
-- ⚔️ Boss battles
-- 🪄 Unique platforming mechanics
 - 🖥️ Multi-platform support (PC, Web, Mobile)

 ## 🛠️ Requirements